• Product Introduction

 Using Llms.Txt

-You can also use https://docs.edgeone.app/llms.txt in AI conversations to share Pages document context.
+You can also use https://pages.edgeone.ai/llms.txt in AI conversation to share the context of Pages documents.
 Typically, as long as the AI conversation tool supports this format, llms.txt will be referenced as a network resource context.

 AI Development Assistance and Deployment Practice